Out and about

 If you're flying, it's advisable to store important medicines in your hand luggage.
 This means you have important medication to hand, particularly if your main luggage gets lost.
 When doing so, observe the safety regulations for transporting liquids and sharp objects.

 Some medicines pose a health risk to children, so you should ensure that travel medication is not accessible to children.
-It's best to use containers with child-resistant caps and closures.
+Containers with child-resistant closures are the most suitable .

 6. Check the shelf life and use-by date